-- Families with children with greatest service need (4pts.). - Aging households over 62 with medical need or disability (3 pts.). - Youth- aged 18-24 (2 pts.). - Households without income (1 pt.). - Currently Fleeing Domestic Violence (additional 2 pts.) - Veterans (regardless of discharge status) will be served by veteran specific RRH providers.
+- Families with children with greatest service need (4pts.). - Aging households over 62 with medical need or disability (3 pts.). - Youth- aged 18-24 (2 pts.). - Households without income (1 pt.). - Currently Fleeing Domestic Violence (additional 2 pts.) - Veterans (regardless of discharge status) will be prioritized with but not limited to veteran specific providers.